• Skip to main content

 On the other hand, Rowing is a low-impact activity that puts very little stress on your joints.

-As such, it’s ideal for anyone with joint issues, who is overweight, or simply finds high-impact exercises uncomfortable.
+As such, it’s ideal for anyone with joint issues, who is overweight, or who simply finds high-impact exercises uncomfortable.

 It’s also suitable for beginners.